 There are a variety of ways to classify sentences.
 Sentences can be classified by type as well as classified according to the sentence structure.
 Young students often start learning about the different types of sentences in the first or second grade.
-The terms start off simple and easy for young children to remember and only later do they learn the true classification of the types of sentences.
-As they get older they begin to learn about classifying sentences in other ways such as according to the structure of the sentence.
+The terms start off simple and easy for young children to remember.
+Only later on do they learn the true classification of the types of sentences.
+As they get older, they begin to learn about classifying sentences in other ways, such as according to the structure of the sentence.

 Types of Sentences

 Here are the different types of sentences out there.

 A declarative sentence is a sentence that makes a statement by stating a fact or declaring something.
 In early elementary grades, it is often simply referred to as a statement sentence or an assertive sentence.
 All declarative sentences have an end with a period (.).

 An imperative sentence is a sentence that makes a request or gives a command of some sort.
 When children first learn about imperative sentences, these sentences are often referred to as command sentences.
 Imperative sentences can end with either a period (.) or an exclamation mark (!) depending on the tone of the sentence.
 The subject of an imperative sentence is always you.
 Even if the word "you" doesn't appear in the sentence, it is always applied.
 Therefore, "you" is considered to be an understood subject.

 - Please hand me the keys. [request]

 An interrogative sentence is a sentence that asks a question.
 To make it easier for children, teachers teach this as simply a question sentence because it is always asking something.
 Interrogative sentences are used to inquire about something to get more information.
 It is easy to recognize an interrogative sentence.
 Every interrogative sentence ends with a question mark (?).

 - Would you like to go to the movies?